 The choice of a metric for sensitivity analysis should be based on the design objective.
 A design objective of lowering the frequency of errors would call for the usage of POF for sensitivity analysis.
 In contrast, if reducing the magnitude of error is the design objective, ARE should be used.
 Following are the steps involved in the fault sensitivity analysis of an ADC: (i) Calculate weights of the nodes (w_i) (ii) Perform transient fault simulations on all nodes (iii) Based on the design objectives, use equation (3) or (4) to calculate the sensitivity of the constituent blocks.

-4. ADC Sensitivity Analysis Transient fault injection experiments were performed on 4-bit transistor level implementations of successive approximation and the Δ - Σ ADC.
-The results obtained from the simulations have been used to grade the fault sensitivities of the blocks in the ADC.
+4. ADC Sensitivity Analysis

+Transient fault injection experiments were performed on 4-bit transistor level implementations of the successive approximation (SA) and the Δ - Σ ADCs.
+The results obtained from the simulations have been used to grade the fault sensitivities of the blocks in the ADCs.
 Since the choice of a metric (POF or ARE) for sensitivity analysis is not dependent on the ADC architecture, any metric could have been used.
 In this work, POF has been used as the sensitivity measure for the SA ADC and ARE has been used for the Δ - Σ ADC.

 4.1.
 Successive Approximation

-Figure 3: Block sensitivity variation with inputs (SA), q=14, r=32 Sensitivity analysis results for the 4-bit implementation of the SA ADC in our earlier work [5] identified the convertlatch and the output latch (Figure 1) as the critical blocks (see Figure 3).
-Further analysis performed on the convertlatch revealed that out of the four latches in convertlatch, the latch containing the most significant bit is the most sensitive (Figure 4).
+Sensitivity analysis results for the 4-bit implementation of the SA ADC in our earlier work [5] identified the convertlatch and the output latch (Figure 1) as the critical blocks (see Figure 3).
+Further analysis performed on the convertlatch revealed that out of the four latches in convertlatch, the latch containing the most significant bit (MSB) is the most sensitive (Figure 4).
 This is because the MSB is used for generating the rest of the bits of the ADC.
 Therefore, an injection at the MSB has a higher probability of turning into an error.
+Figure 5 shows that for lower injection levels the ordering of critical blocks might change (the sample and hold (sha) is more sensitive than the outputlatch from 0pC to 0.25pC).
+This figure also shows that beyond a certain injection level there is no further increase in the sensitivity of the blocks in the SA ADC.
+Figure 6 shows the maximum relative error due to each block.
+Our results indicate that as we get to blocks closer to the input the maximum relative error increases reaching a peak for the sample and hold amplifiers (sha in Figure 1).